ottenwbe/bosh-install/README.md

 <img src="res/infrastructure.pdf" alt="infrastructure"  width="800" height="600inch" class=inline>

-In our target state your environment will consist of three VMs, a _jumpbox_, a _NAT instance_, and a _bosh-director_.
-With this setup you will immediately be able to deploy bosh releases.
+In its target state your environment will consist of three VMs, a _jumpbox_, a _NAT instance_, and a _bosh-director_.
+With this setup you can immediately deploy bosh releases.

 The jumpbox instance allows you to access the environment via ssh.
 The VM is therefore placed in a public network.
 You can think of the jumpbox as your command central.
-The jumpbox has all tools to manage bosh installed, including a uuac to manage the UAA.
+The jumpbox has all tools installed to manage bosh, including a uuac cli to manage the UAA.

 The bosh director is placed in a private network to prevent direct access from the internet to the bosh deployed vms.
 For the sake of simplicity we assume that you only want to deploy bosh releases in a private network.

 Ultimately this setup would prevent bosh vms from downloading additional software components, i.e., stemcells or bosh releases.
 Since the bosh director cannot be accessed from the Internet.
 This is where the NAT instance shines.
-It allows our bosh director to access the internet via http(s), but no other protocol.
+It allows our bosh director to access the internet via http(s); but no other protocol.

 ## Quickstart for the Impatient ##

-For those of you who just want to get an environment up and running, the following tutorial may suffice.
+For those of you who just want to get an environment up and running, the following quickstart guide may suffice.
-However, this part of the guide is only recommended for those who have prior experience with both, Terraform and Bosh.
+However, this part of the guide is only recommended for those who have prior experience with both, terraform and bosh.

-1. Clone the git repository of this guide, which provides all required terraform HCL files.
+1. Clone the git repository of this guide, which provides all required terraform HashiCorp configuration language (HCL) files.

     ```bash
     git clone https://github.com/ottenwbe/bosh-install.git